Italian Fencing Federation: Ratings

-The Italian Fencing Federation ranking system is unlike the ranking system of the USFA.
 The FIS ranking system gives each competitor one score per tournament based on their performance.
 Each score from each tournament is added together to become each player's total rank.
 This ranking system determines which players can go to which tournaments, the top players going to the Olympics.
 The FIS also has four different age groupings.
 Which group a person is in is based on their age at the start of each year.
 The youngest age group Giovanissimi meaning "very young" are ages 11 to 14.
 The second group Giovani, also meaning "young", are ages 15 to 19.
 The majority of people competing fall into the group Assoluti, meaning "absolute", being over age 15.
 The oldest age group is Master which consists of everyone over the age of 24.
 Anyone In the Assoluti group can be pulled to go to the Olympics.

 Performance of fencers

 According to the Italian National Fencing Team wiki page, Italian fencers hold the most medals in The Olympic Games, The World Championships, and the European Championships.
 For more detailed lists for all major tournaments ever participated in by Italian fencers see here.